-The lack of moving components and spinning disks in SSD drives, and also the current developments in electronic interface technology have generated a considerably safer file storage device, having an average failure rate of 0.5%.
+The lack of moving components and spinning disks in SSD drives, and also the current developments in electronic interface technology have generated a considerably safer file storage device, having a common failure rate of 0.5%.

 Since we have already documented, HDD drives use rotating hard disks.
 And anything that works by using a great number of moving components for extented time periods is liable to failure.

 HDD drives’ typical rate of failing varies between 2% and 5%.